wcarc-on/wcarc-site/minutes/report2007.md

 In March, we initiated a group order of PCB antennas organised by Tom, VA3NFA, and Rick, VE3CVG and Doug, VE3XK gave a talk an demo on Tellurometers.

-In April we had discussions on Hydro Smart Meters that are using 900 Mhz; Dale, VE3XZT talked on WinDRM digital voice using the PC sound card; Rick, VE3CVG showed a 10GHz feed suitable for a 2 foot dish; and several members attended the Iroquois Flea Market.
+In April we had discussions on Hydro Smart Meters that are using 900 MHz; Dale, VE3XZT talked on WinDRM digital voice using the PC sound card; Rick, VE3CVG showed a 10GHz feed suitable for a 2 foot dish; and several members attended the Iroquois Flea Market.
 Also, D-STAR Ottawa (VA3ODG) became operational from the Ottawa YMCA HQ building on Argyle Street, Ottawa.

 In May, the Club had a Diefenbunker Tour attended by several members and some family members.
 Also WCARC had a presence at the Stittsville Flea Market, along with demos, and giveways by OARDG members who are also members of WCARC.